 posts on bullying

-- Communicate and ask for help
+- Communicate with a trusted adult and ask for help

 - Surround yourself with supportive and outgoing friends.

-- Remove a friend from your social media site if she is harassing you.
+- Remove a friend from your social media site if he or she is harassing you.

-- Block the phone number of someone who is bullying you through text messages.
+- Block the phone number of anyone who bullies you through text messages.